Seijun Suzuki – An Annotated Filmography (1956-1963)

 suzuki1

-Eight Hours of Terror is his best movie in the period between 1956 e 1962 and I must say never quite understand how it remains so obscure in his filmography.
-It is one of his movies that more directly connect with the key Works of Japanese New Wave and the central bus ride (a sinister version of Buñuel’s Subida ao Cielo and Hitchcock’s Lifeboat) has a strong allegorical feel.
-The bus ends under siege from gangsters and a cornered Japanese society must react.
+Eight Hours of Terror is Suzuki’s best movie in the years between 1956 e 1962, and I must admit to never quite understand how it remains so obscure in his filmography.
+It is one of his movies that more directly connect with the key works of Japanese New Wave, and the central bus ride (a sinister version of Buñuel’s Subida ao Cielo and Hitchcock’s Lifeboat) has a strong allegorical feel.
+The bus ends under siege from gangsters, and a cornered Japanese society must react.
 Very funny and cruel.
-Less a thriller than a portrait of a panicked country and a vehicle for the political possibilities of the filmmaker’s fragmentation and aggression.
+It is less a thriller than a portrait of a panicked country, and a vehicle for the political possibilities of the filmmaker’s fragmentation and aggression.

 Underworld Beauty (1958)

-It must be the earliest Suzuki film that is esily find on western home video and it is easy to understand why given post war American thrillers influences is very pronounced.
-Like In of the Floating Weeds it is about a return to society after years in jail, but here it is more about reparations than revenge.
+It must be the earliest Suzuki film that is easy to find on western home video, and it is easy to understand why, given how post-war American thrillers influences are very pronounced.
+Like Inn of the Floating Weeds, it is about a return to society after years in jail, but on this one it is more about reparations than revenge.
 Some great details and moments of nasty violence.
-At this point Suzuki is yet to fragmente narrative, but already has a great time to find ways to move individual moments towards unexpected paths.
+At this point, Suzuki is yet to fragment narrative, but already has a great time to find ways to move individual moments towards unexpected paths.

 The Boy Who Came Back (1958)